seanpm2001/The-REAL-Data-Liberation-Front_Docs/Compliance/Corp/T/W/Twitter/!OldVersions/README/English/USA/README.txt

 ## Takeout

-It is currently being tested if data can be taken out at all.
+Data can be taken out, a 33 MiB data takeout took exactly 24 hours.

 ## Takeout in full

-It is currently being tested if data can be taken out in full
+Data takeout can be done in full, and offline functionality is incredibly good.
+All media is archived, along with tweets, likes, follows, etc. and is completely browser friendly offline.

 ## Hostile authorization